Going on a road trip can be everyone’s dream budget trip, where one can enjoy the flexibility and tranquillity of driving their own car.

 Always turn the engines off and lock your car.
 Keep your keys in a secure place and make sure valuables are well hidden.

-To allow fresh air into the car, open the windows or the sunroof just slightly.
+To allow fresh air into the car, slightly open the windows or the sunroof.

-You may need to wake up every couple of hours to warm up the car under very cold weather conditions.
+Wake up every couple of hours [as needed] to warm the car up under very cold weather conditions.

 Take your valuable possessions with you when you get out of the car and always stay vigilant of your surroundings.

-When the weather is cold, do not rely on the air-conditioning in the car; bring some extra blankets or a sleeping bag to wrap around yourself and keep warm.
+When travelling in cold weather, do not rely on the car’s heater alone.
+Bring some extra blankets or a sleeping bag to wrap yourself around with.

-Recline the front seat so you can lie down, just like you normally would when sleeping in a bed.
+Recline the front seat so you can lie down like you normally would when sleeping in a bed.

-Alternatively you can curl up in the back seat, which may not be so different from sleeping in a couch.
+Alternatively, you can curl up in the back seat, which may not be so different from sleeping on a couch.

-If the car model includes this function, you can fold down the back seat to create some extra room.
+Should your car model allow for it, fold down the back seat area to create some extra room.

 If you are sleeping when the car is in motion, do not forget to sit up and buckle your seatbelt.
 You can rest your head on a pillow to add more comfort.

-If you are one of those who have trouble falling asleep at an unfamiliar environment, creating a home-like atmosphere can help you fall asleep faster.
+If you’re one of those who has trouble falling asleep in an unfamiliar environment, creating a home-like atmosphere can help you fall asleep faster.

-Some simple tricks like turning on soothing music and reading a bed-time story in the car can help you get used to the new sleeping environment more quickly and more comfortably.
+Simple tricks like turning on soothing music, reading a bed-time story, or even meditating in the car can help you get used to the new sleeping environment more quickly and comfortably.

 Turn off the lights in the car at night and cover up the windows if you are sleeping during the day.
 It gives you both privacy and a healthy sleep environment.

-Do not forget to pack some water and food with you, as you will always need it.
+Don’t forget to pack some water and food with you as you will always need it.

-Follow the above steps so you can turn your car into a safe and cosy mobile bedroom, but a hotel or your house is always your top option for a worry-free night’s sleep.
+Follow the above tips to turn your car into a safe and cosy mobile bedroom, but a hotel or your house is always your top option for a worry-free night’s sleep.